 There is no clear answer.
 Everyone ages differently so there is no common age for this procedure.
 Depending on how much one suffers from the age-related problem, a procedure may be relevant already with 45 or only with 60.
 The job of a reputable physician is to educate people seeking advice about what is medically appropriate and feasible.

-As sucessful facelift will make you look younger for about 10 years.
+A successful facelift will make you look about 10 years younger.

 When performed correctly, there is no risk of facial expression loss.
 The prerequisite is that not the skin is tightened but the underlying fascia, the SMAS.

 A facelift can be repeated or supplemented after 10 years.
 More than three operations are not recommended.

 This refers to very limited lifting procedure with low efficiency, which has the single advantage of rapid recovery and a low complication rate.
 A mini facelift is appropriate only in a relatively young age (35-45 years) if there is no excess skin and the tissue is still relatively tight.

 Apart from the eyes that can be improved by blepharoplasty, the forehead, mid-face, cheek, and neck can be corrected.

 The middle face extends from the lower edge of the lower lid to the mouth and extends laterally to the zygomatic bone.

 Crow’s feet can be improved most effectively through a lateral eyebrow lift, or even with a forehead lift.
 Wrinkles around the mouth cannot be corrected surgically but instead by laser or peeling treatments.